 Controlling the parameters of hemostasis may help in determining the predictors of an unfavorable prognosis in patients with the COVID-19 infection.
-Tang et al. [29] reported that patients who had died of COVID-19 had significantly higher levels of D-dimer, longer PT, and longer aPTT, as compared to the surviving patients.
+Tang et al. reported that patients who had died of COVID-19 had significantly higher levels of D-dimer, longer prothrombin time (PT) and longer activated partial thromboplastin time, as compared to the surviving patients [29].
 The concentration levels of D-dimer in the serum, in patients with severe forms of COVID-19, were significantly higher than in patients with the milder form of the disease [26, 29].